 Producer Harry Alan Towers, who became notorious for his exploitation work in the decade ahead, including his collaborations with Jesus Franco, produced five films based on Sax Rohmer’s Fu Manchu stories with The Face of Fu Manchu (1965), The Brides of Fu Manchu (1966), The Vengeance of Fu Manchu (1967), The Blood of Fu Manchu (1968) and The Castle of Fu Manchu (1969), all starring Christopher Lee.
 The first two of these had been released at the time Towers made The Million Eyes of Sumuru.

 Towers’ first few Fu Manchu films well worked because they were anchored by a clearcut villain character that had been established back in silent cinema, not to mention Christopher Lee at his chill icy best in the title role.
-Sumuru was a new character as far as the screen was concerned and so Towers and co simply turn to their contemporaries – namely the James Bond films that were at the peak of their popularity in this period.
+Sumuru was a new character as far as the screen was concerned.
+With no cinematically established lineage to draw on, Towers and co simply turn to their contemporaries – namely the James Bond films that were at the peak of their popularity in this period.
 The influence is particularly noticeable in the casting of Shirley Eaton as Sumuru, an actress who gained her greatest moment of fame playing the girl spray-painted in gold in the Bond film Goldfinger (1964).

 The all-girl world takeover (or fembot) plot is one that played out in a number of Bond imitators of the period with the likes of Dr Goldfoot and the Bikini Machine (1965), In Like Flint (1967) and the Bond film On Her Majesty’s Secret Service (1969).
 The Million Eyes of Sumuru plays up the lethal women aspect – the opening scene features one of Sumuru’s women strangling a man between her thighs, and we get a number of other scenes with women killing people with blow dart guns, drowning traitors in the surf on a beach and keeping men imprisoned in cages shirtless and whipping them.
 As with the underlying politics of these women takeover films, there is the assumption that all that is needed is a strong man to put these women in their place.
 Sumuru even comes onto George Nader at one point and tells him: “I need a man to force himself on me.”